 Cafes Catering for Gluten Free

 The Whole Bagel, 8 Upper Borough Walls – Bagels and Sandwiches: for an amazing gluten free sandwich, head to the Whole Bagel in Bath.
 I can personally recommend the avocado, smoked salmon, horseradish, rocket and lemon sandwich.
-The Whole Bagel has a separate toaster for gluten free bread, use separate gloves and make a big effort to avoid cross contamination, so please let them know if you are coeliac.
+The Whole Bagel have a dedicated preparation area foe coeliacs, including a separate toaster for gluten free bread, use of clean gloves and big effort to avoid cross contamination.

 Café Retro, 18 York Street – Cake and Lunch: a family-run café that has been going for years.
 They often have gluten free cakes available and can advise you as to which of their lunchtime dishes are gluten free.
 The menu is marked up with dairy free options but not gluten free options.